hxtk/filepoller/README.md

 - Why not `GET IF-MODIFIED-SINCE`?

-This application was written with the purpose of synchronizing my desktop background to the latest GOES-16 GEOCOLOR imagery, and the GOES-16 server doesn't seem to respect the IF-MODIFIED_SINCE header in my testing. `HEAD`ing the file before `GET`ting it was a compromise.
+This application was written with the purpose of synchronizing my desktop background to the latest GOES-16 GEOCOLOR imagery, and the GOES-16 server doesn't seem to respect the IF-MODIFIED-SINCE header in my testing. `HEAD`ing the file before `GET`ting it was a compromise.
 If I ever do more work on this program I may attempt to detect whether the server respects `IF-MODIFIED-SINCE` and handle the polling accordingly, but my initial focus was on my own use-case.